Dharani479/HCI/README.md

 	Can send the feedback to the teacher
 	Can post the queries to the teachers
-	Can see all queries which are answered by the teacher
+	Can see all queries which are answered by the teacher Can download the complete source code
+	Can perform an assignment and submit

 Functions of admin:
 	Can add teachers
+	Can provide link to download the complete source code